Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/week-at-a-glance.md

 - Release the GitHub classroom link for today's laboratory assignment
 - Release the Google Meet link for today's laboratory assignment
+- Publish the laboratory assignment sheet on the course web site
 - Assist students through Google Meet on the laboratory assignment

 #### Teams A and B